Physical and chemical properties

 Identity and physical and chemical properties of the active substance and plant protection product

-Before you submit your application you can check that it is complete using the Chemistry section of the common omissions checklist.
+Before you submit your application you can check it’s complete using the chemistry section of the applications checklist.

 Active substance